CristianRamirez337/Deep-Learning/Notes.md

 During training, you often see that the magnitude/norm (≈learning speed) of the gradient of the shallower layers decrease to zero rapidly as training proceeds.

+## Convolution block in ResNet
+In the case when the input and output dimensions of a block don't match up, we can add a CONV layer (usually followed by BatchNormalization) in the shortcut path to resize the input X to a different dimension.

+The CONV layer on the shortcut path does not use any non-linear activation function, as its main goal is to apply a (learned) linear function that resizes the dimension of the input.